-Intimate Partner Violence and Women’s Mental Health during the COVID-19 Pandemic in Brazil
+Intimate partner violence and women's mental health during the COVID-19 pandemic in Brazil

 Angelica Cerveira de Baumont, Géssica Sá Oliveira, Juliana Bastos de Figueiredo, Júlia Foschiera dos Santos, Bruna Pasqualini Genro, Luísa Fernanda Habigzang, Gisele Gus Manfro